YangKai-sigma/MARTIAL-PEAK/Tile-info.md

     - You spot a submerged cave entrance.
 Choose to explore for hidden rewards, but risk running out of air.

 12. **Reflection of the Past**
     - The water’s surface shows visions of your past deeds.
-Gain insight or a clue for a hidden event.
+Gain cultivation.

 13. **Stormy Weather**
     - A sudden storm brews, making travel dangerous.
-Lose movement or health unless you take shelter.
+Lose movement or health unless you take shelter (not do anything).

 14. **Glowing Algae**
     - Luminescent algae light up the water.
 Collect them for a rare alchemical ingredient.

 15. **Migrating Beasts**
     - A school of large aquatic creatures blocks your path.
-Decide whether to fight, wait, or navigate around them.
+Decide whether to fight or flee.

 16. **Underwater Ruins**
     - You discover ruins beneath the surface.
 Dive to explore and potentially uncover valuable artifacts.